Foreign Ownership of Agricultural Land: FAQs & Resource Library

 Q: Are there state-level reporting requirements?

 Yes.
-Some states (Arkansas, Illinois, Indiana, Iowa, Kansas, Maine, Minnesota, Missouri, Nebraska, North Carolina, North Dakota, Ohio, and Wisconsin) require foreign persons and entities to report their purchase or ownership interest in farmland within their state.
+Some states (Arkansas, Florida, Illinois, Indiana, Iowa, Kansas, Maine, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, Tennessee, and Wisconsin) require foreign persons and entities to report their purchase or ownership interest in farmland within their state.
 These state reporting statutes often correspond with the federal reporting law under AFIDA.
-Pennsylvania and South Dakota do not have reporting requirements separate from AFIDA; rather, these states have enacted laws that require its states’ department of agriculture to review AFIDA data to ensure compliance with its states’ restriction on foreign ownership of agricultural land.
-These state-level reporting statutes are compiled on the NALC’s website here.
+Pennsylvania does not have reporting requirements separate from AFIDA; rather, the state has enacted a law that requires the Pennsylvania Department of Agriculture to review AFIDA data to ensure compliance with the state’s restriction on foreign ownership of agricultural land.
+In Virginia, foreign persons and entities are not required to report their agricultural landholdings, but state law requires the Virginia Department of Agriculture and Consumer Services (“VDACS”) to compile an annual report that contains certain information concerning foreign ownership and investments in the state’s agricultural land.
+VDACS published its first report on July 1, 2023, which is available here.
+In 2023, the Mississippi state legislature enacted HB 280, which created a committee to study and monitor foreign interests in agricultural land, water rights, and energy production within the state, but no reporting requirement was established under the legislation.
+NALC staff attorney Micah Brown has testified before Mississippi’s foreign ownership study committee; a recording of his testimony is available here.
+State-level reporting statutes are compiled on the NALC’s website here.

 Q: Who must report under AFIDA?